 - a) ideally a seminar is to cover no more than two national levels - b) seminars covering 3 levels F/E/D will only be considered in regional areas.
 The approval of the EADOC is required on recommendation from the SDA.
 Current G-level judges can attend to maintain their accreditation.
-An F/E/D seminar is not to be used for trainee judges upgrading to G. G candidate judges must attend a G or G/F seminar to become accredited - c) a seminar should be a minimum of 5-6 hours duration.
-If the generic and technical theory sessions are all delivered prior to the practical session, then this could be reduced to 3-4 hours - d) for upgrading or reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant - e) a seminar must include (but not limited to): - generic concepts such as: - → basic principles to be adhered to when judging, including eventing

-- → communication & conflict resolution

-- → safety & risk management

-- → ethical issues

-- → horse welfare
+An F/E/D seminar is not to be used for trainee judges upgrading to G. G candidate judges must attend a G or G/F seminar to become accredited - a seminar should be a minimum of 5-6 hours duration.
+If the online generic and technical theory sessions are all delivered prior to the practical session, then this the technical theory could be reduced to 3-42-3 hours - d) for upgrading or reaccreditation purposes the judge must be in attendance with the same JE for the entire duration of the seminar (online and face to face) and be an active participant - e) a seminar must include (but not limited to): - generic concepts such as: - basic principles to be adhered to when judging, including eventing - → the role of EA - communication & conflict resolution - → safety & risk management - → ethical issues - → horse welfare